-In Lexington, the University of Kentucky’s extraordinary Opera Program has for the last 24 years staged an extraordinary event; “It’s a Grand Night for Singing”.
+In Lexington, the University of Kentucky’s extraordinary Opera Program has for about 30 years staged an extraordinary event; “It’s a Grand Night for Singing”.
 Over a thousand people a night for two weeks assemble to hear remarkable voices sing Broadway/Hollywood/Billboard tunes.
 It’s supported by an orchestra and choreographed by a team of Broadway-seasoned professionals.
 It’s a startling evening.
 You just don’t expect this level of performance, energy, and talent from a basketball school.
-It’s a great tribute to Dr. Everett McCorvey who conceived the idea and has nurtured it through two-and-a-half decades and a couple of generations of participants.
+It’s a great tribute to Dr. Everett McCorvey who conceived the idea and has nurtured it through three decades and a couple of generations of participants.

 I have been fortunate to have been a participant in this event a number of times.
 In fact, I think I may hold the record for having the most numbers cut from “Grand Night”.
 Hey, the standard’s high.